BonfaceGabriel/Insurance-prediction/README.md

 App:
 - Sidebar where the user uploads a CSV or manually inputs data
 - User input is shown after app introduction.
-- BUtton to make the prediction and recommendation.
+- Button to make the prediction and recommendation.
-- Dashboard for various visualizations
-- Profile for general information on data used

 Profile:
 - Shows data profile